Guide to Cremation Costs in Toronto & the GTA, ON

 The memorial service will usually be held with the cremation urn present as a focal tribute to the deceased.
 However, memorial services are also held without the cremated remains present.

-It is not as simple to give an overview of cremation memorial services’ costs, as the ‘variable’ of the memorial service will dictate the final cost.
-Much will depend on whether the memorial service is conducted by the funeral home and other ancillary services.
-Such as the type of cremation urn selected, flowers, photographs, and other tribute materials.
+It is not as simple to provide an overview of the costs of cremation memorial services, as the ‘variable’ of the memorial service will dictate the final price.
+Much will depend on whether the funeral home and other ancillary services conduct the memorial service, such as the type of cremation urn selected, flowers, photographs, and other tribute materials.

-Full-Service Cremation Funeral – This type of service is a full-service funeral, with the cremation conducted after the funeral service.
+Full-Service Cremation Funeral – This type of service is a full-service funeral, with the cremation conducted after the funeral.
 Some families want to hold a visitation, wake, or formal funeral ceremony, even if they choose cremation.

 A viewing, visitation, or vigil can be held at the funeral home.
 Family and friends can gather for a funeral service, typically with the deceased present.
 Following the funeral ritual, the deceased is transferred to the crematory for cremation, and the cremation ashes are then returned to the family.